germs-lab/ec2-tutorials/docs/install-rstudio-server.rst

 1. Start up an Amazon instance
 ------------------------------

-Start an ami-05384865 on an m4.xlarge machine, as per the instructions here:
+Start an Ubuntu image using ami-05ed6813 on an m4.xlarge machine, as per the instructions here:

 :doc:`boot`.